Bilyachenko/Gulp-file/README.md

 And add gulpfile.js with setings

-If you have problem with sturt gulp
+If you have problem with run gulp
 Add to toy package.json
 <pre>"scripts": {
-    "test": "echo \"Error: no test specified\" && exit 1", "gulp": "gulp",
+    "gulp": "gulp",
     "minify": "gulp minify"
   },</pre>